pryoritymusic/webpagetest-blog/src/posts/how-to-use.md

 We are finalizing an official authorship program and will publish the details shortly.

-If you are interested in contributing – send an email to our Developer Marketing Lead, Peter Saulitis ([psaulitis@catchpoint.com](mailto:psaulitis@catchpoint.com)).
+If you are interested in contributing, fill [out this form](https://forms.office.com/pages/responsepage.aspx?id=fn2SDOc4P0qk8udG7IoIQmrovLlvchdOrCYuMFH_ciFUN0NTTFNFWjJRM01EWEVFMjNGUEw5T1pPVyQlQCN0PWcu) and our team will reach out with more information.